 This almond flour cornbread is fluffy, moist, and gluten free!
-It's also a one-bowl cornbread recipe that takes about 5 minutes to whip up!
+It's a one-bowl cornbread recipe that takes about 5 minutes to whip up!

 You can also make these into almond flour cornbread muffins if you'd rather.